minhcuongvu/simple-mail-server/README.md

 A simple Go application that demonstrates how to send test emails using different mail server providers, such as Amazon SES.

 ## Features
-- Run in a Docker container
+- Runs in a Docker container
-- Supports sending both plain-text and HTML emails.
+- Supports sending both plain-text and HTML emails
-- Configurable mail server using environment variables.
+- Configurable
-- Uses `AmazonSESMailServer` for sending emails through Amazon SES.
+- Sends emails through Amazon SES

 ## Setup